gchq/Palisade-services/palisade-service/README.md

 The token is attached to the message in the form of a `PalisadeSystemResponse` to be sent to the User Service on the `user` kafka topic.
 It is also sent back to the client directly as part of a `PalisadeClientResponse` so that the client can connect to the Filtered Resource Service to retrieve the processed request.
 As the request progresses through the other Palisade services, it is refined and enriched, the Palisade Service is the entry point for client requests.
+The service also creates a start and end marker message for each request that will help the other services to determine where each request starts and ends.

 ## High-Level Architecture
 <!---